 A GAL can be appointed for a specific amount of time or “until further order of the Court”.
 GAL’s can ask to be released from an appointment and parents can agree that GAL’s services are no longer needed.
 If the parents agree, a hearing is not necessary, and the attorneys will submit an order releasing the GAL from his or her appointment.
 The GAL serves as an arm of the Court, which means the GAL is an advocate for the child and is considered a neutral attorney with respect to the parents.
 This means the GAL does not represent or advocate for either parent in a case.
 The purpose of the GAL is not to determine which parent is “right” or which parent is “wrong” but to make recommendations based on what is best for the child, regardless of the positions of either parent.

-–Kathryn Terry, Attorney & Lupe Velazquez, Paralegal, March 2023
+–Kathryn Terry, Owner/Partner & Lupe Velazquez, Paralegal, March 2023